Girls (Rita Ora song): Composition

-"Girls" is a pop song that comprises a hip hop-influenced beat.
-The lyrics explore themes of same-sex attraction.
+"Girls" is a pop song that comprises a hip hop-influenced beat, with lyrics exploring themes of same-sex attraction.

 Music video

 The music video for "Girls" was released on 6 June 2018.
 It was directed by Helmi.

 Live performances

 Ora performed the song live for the first time at BBC Radio 1's Big Weekend on 28 May 2017, with Charli XCX and Raye, one year before its release as an official single.
 Her first televised performance was on the season finale of Germany's Next Topmodel on 24 May 2018.

 Reception

 American singers Hayley Kiyoko and Kehlani, both of whom identify as lesbians, criticized the song for being "harmful" to the LGBTQ community.
 Kiyoko referred to the song in a tweet she posted as being "tone-deaf", stating that the song "fueled the male gaze while marginalizing the idea of women loving women."
 Kehlani voiced her opinion in a series of tweets, "I have an incredible song out with one of the artists, and would love to work with the other three as well.
 I have met them all and respect them.
 There.
 Were.
 Harmful.
 Lyrics."
 She concluded her tweets with: "Every artist on the song is fantastic, and very much loved and supported by me... by all of us.
 But this isn't about talent, it's about choice."

 In 2019, Billboard included the song in its list of the "30 Lesbian Love Songs".